Link Energy is well-known for its strong social initiatives, as well as a positively reviewed customer service.

-In 2017, Link Energy donated 776 light bulbs to nonprofits in Alberta on behalf of their clients, which is equivalent to $1,174,384 in energy cost saved over the lifetime of the bulbs.
+To date, Link Energy has donated 4,881 light bulbs to nonprofits in Alberta on behalf of their clients, which is equivalent to $1,174,384 in energy cost saved over the lifetime of the bulbs.

 Although many power companies in Alberta help support local social programs, Link Energy prides itself on having the concept of social energy as part of the company’s DNA.
 At the end of every year, Link Energy calculates how much it will donate to nonprofits based on the total amount of energy consumed by its customers.

 A considerable part of the company’s profits is allotted toward buying and installing LED light bulbs for local nonprofits, which helps some charities to get relief from financial struggles related to monthly utility bills.